Anse Soleil Beachcomber is set on the edge of the beach amongst the rocks...

-The Superior Rooms are set into the rounded glacis to the left of the reception, with balconies virtually cantilevered over the lapping water and views back to the golden curve of Anse Soleil beach.
-Inside, the rooms are spacious, airy and immaculately clean.
-The walls are white and the floors similarly tiled, and together with the white bed linen, the room does feel a touch austere, but it's bright and cool.
+- The five ‘superior’ rooms are set into the rounded glacis near the reception, with balconies virtually cantilevered over the lapping water and views back to the golden curve of Anse Soleil beach.
+Inside, these rooms are spacious, airy and immaculately clean.
+The walls are white and the floors similarly tiled, and these, together with white bed linen, make the room feel a touch austere, but it's bright and cool.
 There is a sitting area with wicker chairs and plump cushions, facing a television with local channels.
-The large en-suite bathroom is to the rear, and all superior rooms have a walk-in shower, though some also have with a bathtub.
-While a bit old fashioned in our opinion, the shell mobile and wooden fish reminded us of our proximity to the sea!
+The large en-suite bathroom to the rear has a walk-in shower, and some also have a bathtub.
+While a bit old-fashioned in our opinion, the shell mobile and wooden fish reminded us of our proximity to the sea.
 On a practical note, the ‘superior’ rooms have low balcony edges and we do not recommend them for families with young or 'adventurous' children.

-The four Premier Rooms are raised up in the gardens behind the main building and are very different in design and style.
-Inside these neat semi-detached houses, island-style simplicity gives way to thoroughly contemporary fixtures and fittings in these enormous, linear rooms.
-Through the concertina terrace doors, sand-coloured concrete floors, heavy dark wood furniture (kingsize bed, dressing table, day-bed and expansive dressing table) and modern audio-visual equipment beckon, whilst at the back of the room a stunning walk-in glass and turquoise tiled shower comes complete with twin shower roses and a seat for total indulgence.
+- The four ’premier’ rooms are raised up in the gardens behind the main building and are very different in design and style.
+Inside these neat ‘semi-detached’ buildings, island-style simplicity gives way to thoroughly contemporary fixtures and fittings in enormous, linear rooms.
+Through the concertina terrace doors, sand-coloured concrete floors, heavy dark-wood furniture (king-size bed, dressing table, day bed and expansive dressing table) and modern audio-visual equipment beckon, whilst at the back of the room a stunning walk-in glass and turquoise-tiled shower comes complete with twin shower roses and a seat for total indulgence.
 The wide terraces are surrounded by tropical planting and offer views over the roof tops to the sea.
-For us, these rooms are a cut above the others available here.
+For us, these rooms are a cut above the others at Anse Soleil.